 Blood Shrimp Facts

-- Within scientific circles, however, this marvel is typically best known by its formal name.
+- Within scientific circles, however, this marvel perhaps typically remains best known by its purely formal name.
 That’s a difficult term to pronounce, though, at least for non-professionals.
 That’s because the Arthropod bears the official name of the Lysmata debelius.

-- The creature received that name due to the efforts of the American researcher A. J. Bruce.
+- The beautiful creature received that formal title due to the efforts of the American researcher A. J. Bruce.
 He recorded the first official acknowledgement of the animal as a separate and distinct species.
 This scientifically noteworthy event further occurred in the year 1983.

 - For the moment, the amazing Blood Shrimp appears to be maintaining a population in the wild that’s both stable and sufficient.
 This also seems to hold true throughout the entirety of its range.
-The IUCN, therefore, currently has no listing for it on its Red List.
+The IUCN, thus, currently has no listing for it on its Red List of Threatened Species.

 Related Articles